 As of September 2019, 507 species of birds have been identified in the state of Colorado.
-That’s a list that will certainly keep any bird watcher busy for quite awhile!
-How are you at identifying the common snakes of Colorado?
+That’s a list that will certainly keep any bird watcher busy for quite a while.
+There are a reported nine species of hawks to discover roaming the skies from the prairies to the mountains.

-Perhaps you’ve already seen those listed here, or maybe you’ve enjoyed their company in your backyard but didn’t know their names.
+Perhaps you’ve already seen the aforementioned native birds, or maybe you’ve enjoyed their company in your backyard but didn’t know their names.
 Whatever the case, we hope you’ve learned some interesting facts about a few of Colorado’s feathered friends and that you’re keen to learn more about the rest of them.